CtrlK

 Specificity

-Lists multiple concrete actions — "Review the current branch for bugs, intent fit, and test coverage", "run or write tests", "commit focused work", "open or update a PR" — matching the multiple-specific-actions anchor.
+Names the domain (branch review) and several concrete actions—"Review the current branch for bugs, intent fit, and test coverage", "run or write tests", "commit focused work", "open or update a PR"—with only minor coverage gaps, fitting the 'lists several specific actions' anchor rather than the fully comprehensive 5.

 Completeness